You've done the talk therapy. It's helped, but many days still feel so hard, heavy, and overwhelming.

 My work with you is based on your past experiences, current challenges, and specific needs and goals.
 This is done with a medical provider and other treatment team members.

-The first step is to schedule a brief consultation call with me, to see if we may be a good fit and to ask any questions.
+The first step is to schedule a brief consultation call with me to determine whether we may be a good fit and ask any questions.
 The next step is to schedule an appointment with a medical prescriber.
-I work with prescribers and can give you their contact information.
+I work with prescribers and can provide their contact information.

 What happens after the medical intake?